wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

     Same as the header conditions, this allows applying a specific limit to a certain query parameter value.

 1. JWT claim conditions.
-    This type of conditions will evaluate the [backend jwt](/how-tos/passing-enduser-attributes-to-the-backend-using-jwt) and check if it has a specific claim value in it to set the throttle limit.
+    This type of condition will evaluate the [backend jwt](/how-tos/passing-enduser-attributes-to-the-backend-using-jwt) and check if it has a specific claim value in it to set the throttle limit.

 #### Configure and enable conditional throttling

 1. Open `micro-gw.conf` file in `<MGW_HOME>/conf` directory.
-1. Add/Enable below configurations to enable each of the required condition type.
+1. Add/Enable below configurations to enable the required condition type.

     ```toml
     [throttlingConfig]